-Thanks largely to a crowd-pleasing musical, the crowd-panicking Mr Bowery’s name is forever linked in the public mind with Taboo, the fin-de-siecle drugs, sex, and dressing-up club in Leicester Square he captained in the 1980s – the decade in which the 20th century and possibly Western civilisation actually ended.
+Thanks largely to a crowd-pleasing musical, the crowd-panicking Mr Bowery’s name is forever linked in the public mind with Taboo, the fin-de-siecle drugs, sex, and dressing-up club in Leicester Square, London, he captained in the 1980s – the decade in which the 20th century and possibly Western civilisation actually ended.

 You see, just like most of the people who now claim they were there every week, I never went to Taboo.
 This was partly because I knew I’d get turned away as I didn’t wear enough astro-turf or cellophane, and partly because I knew that there was nothing I’d want to pull there.
 But mostly because I was scared.
 Like the majority of the young punters at The Asylum, I was doing my best to look alternative and individual, but not at the cost of looking unshaggable.
 Like Mark Lamarr and Mark Kermode, I tried, vainly, to say it with a quiff.

 One of the fascinating, frightening things about Mr Bowery on the other hand – in addition to the fact that you could fit three or four Matt Lucases inside him – was that he quite clearly didn’t give a f***.
 He was going to make you look at him and he didn’t care if the looks he got were admiring or just appalled.
 It simply wasn’t your call – he would take your looks how he wanted.
 Unlike most of us who hung around that nightclub back then thinking ourselves the bee’s knees, he really was.
 But he didn’t seem to be interested in what kept the customer satisfied – something which made his famous week’s “residence” in a Tokyo department store window in 1988 even funnier.